Monday, July 31, 2017

 The Texas/Louisiana/Illinois research team wanted to see if parallel findings hold for male shoppers and also how to ease the discouragement and shame caused by large discrepancies between a model’s and shopper’s statures.
 They found that although men’s physical appearance self-image took a hit when seeing thin models, the men did not feel nearly as much shame as did the women when it came to fashion.
 Physical self-image is more central to self-esteem in women.

 As to how to ease in women the shame which impedes buying, one possibility is to stop using ad models who appear to be very thin.
-But since thin models attract interest, the researchers also suggest another tactic supported by research: When encountering shoppers who seem ashamed about themselves after seeing the ads, remind them of the frequent use of computerized photo manipulation techniques like airbrushing to eliminate people’s girth in photos.
+But since thin models attract interest, the researchers also suggest another tactic, which was shown to be effective by the research: When encountering shoppers who seem ashamed about themselves after seeing the ads, remind them of the frequent use of computerized photo manipulation techniques like airbrushing to eliminate people’s girth in photos.
 The models aren’t really that thin.

 The more general point is to persuade shoppers—both male and female—they are capable of achieving what you’re proposing.
 Psychologically airbrush away any shame.
 To do this, you’ll need to select the right items for each shopper.
 Indeed, that’s another way to view salesmanship.